lkmx/dojo/en/model/type.md

 - [[architecture|Architectures]].
 These theories and guidelines determine how a software component should interact with other components.

-- [[blueprint|Blueprints]].
+- [[pattern|Patterns]].
 Fundamental theories, guidelines, or doctrines that steer the design of a software component's source code.

 - [[convention|Conventions]].
 Non-functional rules and standards that guide but do not alter the logic of the source code.